james201010/fso_bro_lab_guide/content/10_Application_Security/11_What_Keeps_Savi_Awake/_index.md

-team with exact data points and tell them – “I found vulnerability CVE–XXXX-XXXXX in the ‘Checkout’ Service Tier of the Application ‘TeaStore’; here is the details of the vulnerability with adversary tactics and techniques; this is how bad (severe) it is based on the Common Vulnerability Scoring System (CVSS) score and here are the remediation steps.”
+team with exact data points and tell them – “I found vulnerability CVE–XXXX-XXXXX in the ‘Checkout’ Service Tier of the Application ‘TeaStore’; here is the details of the vulnerability with adversary tactics and techniques; this is how bad (severe) it is based on the Common Vulnerability Scoring System (CVSS) score; this is the likelihood of exploitation based on real-time events (Kenna); you can prioritize remediations based on the impact a vulnerability has on important business transactions, and here are the remediation steps.”
 This kind of information can be a huge time  saver for the DevOps team.

 Savi and her team want to work and solve the following pain points: